 How would I be exposed to PCE?

-PCE is a volatile liquid, meaning that it quickly evaporates (turns into a gas and gets into the air) when it is being made and being used.
+PCE is a volatile liquid, meaning that it quickly evaporates (turns into a gas and gets into the air) when it is being made and used.
 It can get into water and soil when there is an accidental spill or a leak.
 PCE enters our body mostly through the air we breathe.
 People might also be exposed through skin contact or by drinking contaminated water.

 How can I limit exposure to PCE?